-- Offhand Backhand: One of his trademark moves, and provides the page image for the Trope, to the point that a mook's chances of hitting Batman actually decrease if he attacks from behind.
+- Offhand Backhand: This is one of his trademark moves (and provides the page image for the Trope) to the point that a mook's chances of hitting Batman actually decrease if he attacks from behind.

 - Offscreen Teleportation: He has a tendency to suddenly disappear, only to inexplicably reappear elsewhere as one of his tactics in fighting criminals and taking them by surprise.

-- Origins Episode: Batman: Mask of the Phantasm features Bruce's first night out as a vigilante, the inspiration for his costume, the discovery of the Batcave, and the first time he put on the mask.
+- Origins Episode: The flashback sequence in Batman: Mask of the Phantasm features Bruce's first night out as a vigilante, the inspiration for his costume, the discovery of the Batcave, and the first time he put on the mask.

 - Orphan's Ordeal: "I haven't been a kid since I was eight years old."

-- Papa Wolf: Never, ever, harm a single innocent-child in front of him.
+- Papa Wolf: You should never, ever, harm his loved ones and a single innocent-child in front of him.

 - The Patient Has Left the Building: In one episode, an injured Bruce Wayne considered his Batman duties important enough to defy his doctor's orders to stay in bed and recover.

-- Precision-Guided Boomerang: He seldom uses any of the batarangs he throws.
+- Precision-Guided Boomerang: He uses any of the batarangs he throws.

 - The Proud Elite: Bruce Wayne is wealthy and has a troubled past, but he does care for others deep down.

-- Psychic Static: The Page Quote.
+- Psychic Static: He provides the page quote for this trope.
 In "Only A Dream", Batman tracks Doctor Destiny down at a warehouse.
 Doctor Destiny is close enough that he can enter Batman's mind even though he's awake, but Batman keeps him out by humming “Frère Jacques” over and over again, and is able to beat him hand to hand.